 As the Gulf Stream brings in the summer breeze and great sunshine, so the beaches bars and clubs all start to come alive with a great summer party atmosphere and while there a fair few family holiday makers and blue rinse bus trips around Newquay is very much a town geared for the younger holiday maker.
 If nightlife is top of your agenda for your stay, Newquay won't disappoint.

 If you are planning a Newquay stag do, it's best to book early for this coastal gem.
 If you're currently undecided as to the final farewell destination for your soon to be fallen comrade then send us a quick enquiry, we'll help build the perfect package to suit all your stag needs and make sure you are sorted well ahead of time to get prime spot in your preferred location.

 96% of our groups tell us they would happily book future stag dos with StagWeb, this is a statistic we attribute to our attention to detail.
 We check out all our activities and hotels and won't send you somewhere we can't personally vouch for, so if we haven't seen it we won't book it, its as simple as that.
 And as with anything variety is the spice of life so we like to give you as much choice as possible to tailor your weekend to your needs.
 We don't let ourselves lose sight of the fact that this isn't just an average holiday, this is the main man's last hurrah with his closest mates.
 As such it should be truly epic so we've lined up over 30 activities ranging from watersports, motoring madness, extreme, excessive or just downright bizarre.
-For the more discerning gentlemen you can also choose from our platinum selection.
+For the more discerning gentlemen you can also choose from our wish list selection.